sullis/hbc-tech-blog/README.md

 - here
 ```

-After uploading your _posts folder of the new branch, submit a pull request.
+After uploading your blog post to the _posts_ folder of the new branch, submit a pull request.
 After solicting feedback from your peers and editing the post, you're ready to merge.

 ### Guest Posts